zhengchangsulab/ProSampler/README.md

 ./ProSampler -i input_file_name [options]

-The input file should be plain TEXT file, rather than WORD or HTML formats.
-In fact, proSampler can recognize restricted FASTA format:
+The input file should be a plain TEXT file in FASTA format as follows,
 >sequence1 name
 ACCCGGTTAACC [sequence 1 as ONE LINE]
 >sequence2 name
 ACATGTGTGTGA [sequence 2 as ONE LINE]

-If you have the following sequence format:
+If you have the following sequences in multiple lines as follows,
 >seq1
 ATCTGAATGCA
 AGCTGCACACGTTTTT